trrine/live-reddit-commentary/README.md

 ### Features:
 - View real-time comments from Reddit discussions during live TV show streams
 - Customise display delay and lag time for a personalised experience
-- Integrated dark mode toggle and resizable comment section
+- Resizable and draggable comment section with integrated dark mode toggle

 ## How to Use